davidemurari/sympflow/README.md

 # SympFlow Project Code

+The contributors to this repository are: Davide Murari, Priscilla Canizares, Ferdia Sherry, and Zakhar Shumaylov.

 This repository contains the Python scripts, notebooks, for **“SympFlow”**, a method introduced in the paper "Symplectic Neural Flows for Modeling and Discovery".
+The paper can be cited as follows

 ```bibtex
 @misc{canizares2024symplectic,